 What makes this miso soup recipe so nutritious is properly prepared miso, made from soybeans.
 While I’m not usually a soy fan, because the beans are fermented, miso is loaded with probiotic benefits.
 And making the best miso soup recipe from scratch means you can avoid the additives and excess sodium that too often are included in restaurant versions.

-I love this easy miso soup recipe with mushrooms as a meal starter or even as a hot tonic when I feel a cold coming on, as ginger contains immune-boosting qualities.
+I love this easy miso soup recipe with mushrooms and greens as a meal starter or even as a hot tonic when I feel a cold coming on, as ginger contains immune-boosting qualities.
 I’m positive you’ll enjoy it.

-What sets miso apart — and similarly natto and tempeh, two other soy products — is that they’re fermented sources of soy.
+While I’m generally in the “no soy” camp, what sets miso apart — and similarly natto and tempeh, two other soy products — is that they’re fermented sources of soy.
 When you ferment soybeans, you have a completely different product that yields a completely different set of available nutrients.

 Organically grown fermented soy products like miso, tempeh or natto are the only types of soy I recommend consuming for this reason.

 How do you make miso soup from scratch?

 Let’s begin by heating the broth.
 Water is fine, too, but the broth will make this Japanese miso soup recipe more flavorful.
 Meanwhile, prep the vegetables.
 (Pro tip: Freeze the fresh ginger before making this soup; it’ll grate very easily.)